-Brand Name: Diprolene, Luxiq, Sernivo
+Brand names: Diprolene, Luxiq, Sernivo

-What is Diprolene (betamethasone topical)?
+What is Diprolene?

-Betamethasone is a steroid.
-It prevents the release of substances in the body that cause inflammation.
+Betamethasone is a highly potent steroid that prevents the release of substances in the body that cause inflammation.

-Betamethasone topical may also be used for purposes not listed in this medication guide.
+Diprolene may also be used for purposes not listed in this medication guide.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.